tomerfiliba/plumbum/docs/cli.rst

 See Also
 --------
 * `filecopy.py <https://github.com/tomerfiliba/plumbum/blob/master/examples/filecopy.py>`_ example
-* `geet.py <https://github.com/tomerfiliba/plumbum/blob/master/examples/geet.py>`_ - an runnable
+* `geet.py <https://github.com/tomerfiliba/plumbum/blob/master/examples/geet.py>`_ - a runnable
   example of using sub-commands
 * `RPyC <http://rpyc.sf.net>`_ has changed it bash-based build script to Plumbum CLI.
   Notice `how short and readable <https://github.com/tomerfiliba/rpyc/blob/c457a28d689df7605838334a437c6b35f9a94618/build.py>`_ it is.